maheshsv/til/database/olap-and-oltp.md

 OLAP stands for Online Analytical Processing.
 It's designed for analytics, data mining and decision making based on the results.

-A good comparison of these two systems can be found [here](http://datawarehouse4u.info/OLTP-vs-OLAP.html).
+A good comparison of them can be found [here](http://datawarehouse4u.info/OLTP-vs-OLAP.html).